Court Knowe, Gatehouse of Fleet, Castle Douglas, DG7 2HB

 Activities

-For the more adventurous, there are a number of stunning hill walks – Cairnsmore, Merrick, Criffel, Cairnharrow as well as beautiful forest walks and mountain biking/gravel trails at nearby Galloway Forest Parks and 7-Stanes mountain biking centres.
+For the more adventurous, there are a number of stunning hill walks – Cairnsmore, Merrick, Criffel, Cairnharrow to name a few as well as beautiful forest walks and mountain biking/gravel trails at nearby Galloway Forest Parks and 7-Stanes mountain biking centres.

 Watersports are available at Galloway Activity Centre and even Canyoning at Galloway Canyoning.
-There really is something for everyone!
+There are also a number of amazing spots across the region for wild swimming or paddle-boarding – with beautiful Mossyard Bay less than a 5-minute drive away.

 Gardens

-There are also a number of beautiful gardens definitely worth a visit – Threave Gardens, Logan Botanic Gardens, Castle Kennedy Gardens, Cally Gardens and The Garden of Cosmic Speculation.
+There are a number of stunning gardens located throughout our beautiful region which are definitely worth a visit – Threave Gardens, Logan Botanic Gardens, Castle Kennedy Gardens, Cally Gardens, Galloway House Gardens and Glenwhan Gardens and Arboretum

 Discover Even More in Dumfries and Galloway

-This is just a mere taste of what Dumfries and Galloway has to offer – come and discover the rest for yourself.
+This is just a mere taste of what Dumfries and Galloway has to offer – download your own pocket guide to the South of Scotland below or even better come and discover the rest for yourself.